Practice (learning method): Deliberate practice

 Psychologist K. Anders Ericsson, a professor of Psychology at Florida State University, was a pioneer in researching deliberate practice and what it means.
 According to Ericsson:

 People believe that because expert performance is qualitatively different from a normal performance the expert performer must be endowed with characteristics qualitatively different from those of normal adults. [...]
 We agree that expert performance is qualitatively different from normal performance and even that expert performers have characteristics and abilities that are qualitatively different from or at least outside the range of those of normal adults.
 However, we deny that these differences are immutable, that is, due to innate talent.
 Only a few exceptions, most notably height, are genetically prescribed.
 Instead, we argue that the differences between expert performers and normal adults reflect a life-long period of deliberate effort to improve performance in a specific domain.

-One of Ericsson's core findings was that how expert one becomes at a skill has more to do with how one practises than with merely performing a skill a large number of times.
+One of Ericsson's core findings was that how expert one becomes at a skill has more to do with how one practices than with merely performing a skill a large number of times.
 An expert breaks down the skills that are required to be expert and focuses on improving those skill chunks during practice or day-to-day activities, often paired with immediate coaching feedback.
-Another important feature of deliberate practice lies in continually practising a skill at more challenging levels with the intention of mastering it.
-Deliberate practice is also discussed in the books Talent is Overrated by Geoff Colvin and The Talent Code by Daniel Coyle, among others.
-This includes, Grit: The Power of Passion and Perseverance, by Angela Duckworth and Outliers: The Story of Success, by Malcolm Gladwell.
+Another important feature of deliberate practice lies in continually practicing a skill at more challenging levels with the intention of mastering it.
+Deliberate practice is also discussed in the books Talent is Overrated by Geoff Colvin, The Talent Code by Daniel Coyle, Grit: The Power of Passion and Perseverance, by Angela Duckworth, Outliers: The Story of Success, by Malcolm Gladwell, and Deliberate Practice for Psychotherapists, by Tony Rousmaniere.

 Ericsson also believes that some anatomical characteristics were believed to be fixed traits in the past.
 Genes rarely dictate what traits will be.
 However, his study has proven that the characteristics have the ability to change and adapt in response to intense practice over multiple years.
 Ericsson's statements on practice also support the 10 year rule.
 Ericsson believes that elite performance is the product of maximal effort over at least a decade.
 The maximal effort is described as using deliberate practice in order to improve performance.

 Duckworth describes how deliberate practice affects education, motivation, and learning outcomes.
 In a presentation she gave at the American Educational Research Conference in 2014, she spoke about the importance of grit – of students' focusing on material with which they struggle.
 In her view, grit allows a student to persevere and succeed in the face of adversity.
 Duckworth says that if a student can apply grit in their academic work, their effort will increase.
 Duckworth says that effort is equally important as talent in achieving academic goals.
 In a study she conducted at the National Spelling Bee in Washington, D.C, she found that the students who used the grit tactic tended to advance to the finals.